lenmetson/speech-time/data_pres/notes.md

 ## Introduction

-This presentation will outline how we are managing our data, some early summary statistics of our data and finally and indication of the next steps of our project.
+This presentation will outline how we are managing our data, some early summary statistics of our data and finally an indication of the next steps for our project.

 Some information on our presentation:

 * Our presentation is coded in the R Markdown language (.Rmd).
 You can find the raw code in this repository under the `slides` folder.
 The file is called `rmdslides.Rmd`.
-When compiled in RStudio, the file converts the markdown language we have imputted into an HTML file (which you can find in the same folder).
-This is what you will see.
+When compiled in RStudio, the file converts the markdown language we have imputed into an HTML file (which you can find in the same folder).
+This HTML file is what we will view.

 * The advantage of this approach is that it allows us to run code live in the markdown which updates each time it is compiled.
 Any of the summary statistics are code rather than text.
 This means that if one person makes a change to the data, the related slide does not have to be rewritten.